jp-wang/slides/02-thinking-in-navigation-api/thinking-in-navigation-api.md

 ![abc](img/abc.png)

-We have two options to implement it.
+How do we implement it?

 ## NavKit style